-Born in London in 1948, Malcolm Dedman was initially self-taught, having started to compose when he was 12.
+Malcolm Dedman was born in London in 1948.
+He was taught piano at an early age, but soon preferred to improvise.
 Although he later had formal violin and singing lessons, it was composition, arising out of improvising at the piano, that he was most interested in pursuing.

-His first formal lessons in composition were with Patric Standford at the Guildhall School of Music and Drama in 1973-74, but he did not receive a formal musical qualification until 2005, when he passed with distinction his Masters Degree in Composing Concert Music at Thames Valley University.
+He had formal lessons in composition with Patric Standford at the Guildhall School of Music and Drama in 1974-75, but did not receive a formal qualification in music until 2005, when he passed his Masters Degree in Composing Concert Music at Thames Valley University with distinction.

 Major first performances that have been received well by both audiences and critics include: Christmas Cantata– ‘TheWord was Made Flesh’ in 1975; Three Dance Episodes for oboe, guitar and piano at the Wigmore Hall in 1977; String Quartet at the Purcell Room in 1980; Piano Sonata No. 2 – ‘In Search’ at the Purcell Room in 1986 and Two Reflections for piano in 1988, also at the Purcell Room.